 ADOPTION OF SINGLE SUBJECT AMENDMENT TO THE U.S. CONSTITUTION AND ISSUES REGARDING AN ARTICLE V CONVENTION

 The U.S. Constitution, which is the supreme law of the land, sets out the powers of the federal government.
 The federal government is limited in its powers and only has those enumerated powers that are provided in the U.S. Constitution.
 All other rights and powers reside with “We the People” and the states pursuant to the 9th and 10th amendments to the U.S. Constitution.
 Furthermore, Article V gives state legislatures the ultimate governmental power (and, therefore, duty, obligation and responsibility) to control the federal government, and particularly Congress, should it act irresponsibly or overstep its power, control or authority.
 Specifically, and to this point, Congress can propose an amendment to the U. S. Constitution but to be adopted it must be ratified by three-fourths of the state legislatures or state conventions.
+This means that Congress cannot act unilaterally.
 More importantly, however, is the fact that two-thirds of the state legislatures can convene an Article V Convention to propose an amendment, which, to be adopted, must be ratified by three-fourths of the state legislatures or state conventions.
 An Article V Convention method, therefore, completely bypasses all of the federal government, and, specifically, Congress.

 “The Congress, whenever two thirds of both Houses shall deem it necessary, shall propose Amendments to this Constitution, or, on the Application of the Legislatures of two thirds of the several States, shall call a Convention for proposing Amendments, which, in either Case, shall be valid to all Intents and Purposes, as Part of this Constitution, when ratified by the Legislatures of three fourths of the several States, or by Conventions in three fourths thereof, as the one or the other Mode of Ratification may be proposed by the Congress . . . .”